 Let’s start! 🙂

 Start visiting Toledo from the outside of its walls.
 The old Hospital Tavera was the hospital of Toledo and then became property of the Dukes of Lerma.
-To me, it is not a must, because the entry ticket is 6€, too much compared to what it has to offer.
+To me, it is not a must, because the entry ticket was 6€, too much compared to what it has to offer.
 You cannot take indoor pictures, but only of the courtyards.
 It is a Renaissance building, an imposing religious structure for social purposes.
 I really enjoyed the patio.
 But what is more interesting is that this building houses some of the works of Ribera, Zurbarán and El Greco.
 Inside the chapel, there are some artworks by El Greco like “El Bautismo de Cristo”.
 I really loved the old pharmacy with stills, pots and dispensaries and also the library with manuscripts and reports of the hospital.
 The atmosphere is pretty similar to the one of Harry Potter locations.
 You can see original furniture, paintings, tapestries, etc. The crypt has a pleasant echo, the acoustics are really amazing!
-Check out opening times here!

 You can access Toledo through the door of Bisagra in Mudéjar style.
 This is just one of several doors of Toledo!
 Take Calle Real del Arrabal, on the right side is the church Santiago del Arrabal called La Catedral del Mudéjar, perhaps built during the reign of Alfonso VI.
 The tower is reminiscent of a minaret.
 Puerta del Sol, in Mudéjar style has Arabic features and at the same time Christians.
 It is flanked by two towers.
 At the center of the arches are the remains of an early Christian sarcophagus of the fourth century.
 This door allows direct access to the heart of Toledo.